bximbo/Bximbo/README.md

 🚀 Hi, I’m @bximbo

+🚀 I like the idea of engineering in Robotics(Control x SLAM) || Operations Dev

 🚀 I’m interested in the use of Robotics, AI, & Machine learning to offer efficient, cost-effective, automated technology solutions.

 🚀 I have intermediate level skill in Mathematics